gr4vy/gr4vy-go/api/docs/PaymentConnectorExternalTransactionRequestContext.md

 `func (o *PaymentConnectorExternalTransactionRequestContext) UnsetUrl()`

 UnsetUrl ensures that no value is present for Url, not even an explicit nil
+### GetRefundId

+`func (o *PaymentConnectorExternalTransactionRequestContext) GetRefundId() string`

+GetRefundId returns the RefundId field if non-nil, zero value otherwise.

+### GetRefundIdOk

+`func (o *PaymentConnectorExternalTransactionRequestContext) GetRefundIdOk() (*string, bool)`

+GetRefundIdOk returns a tuple with the RefundId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRefundId

+`func (o *PaymentConnectorExternalTransactionRequestContext) SetRefundId(v string)`

+SetRefundId sets RefundId field to given value.

+### HasRefundId

+`func (o *PaymentConnectorExternalTransactionRequestContext) HasRefundId() bool`

+HasRefundId returns a boolean if a field has been set.

+### SetRefundIdNil

+`func (o *PaymentConnectorExternalTransactionRequestContext) SetRefundIdNil(b bool)`

+ SetRefundIdNil sets the value for RefundId to be an explicit nil

+### UnsetRefundId
+`func (o *PaymentConnectorExternalTransactionRequestContext) UnsetRefundId()`

+UnsetRefundId ensures that no value is present for RefundId, not even an explicit nil
+### GetRefundXid

+`func (o *PaymentConnectorExternalTransactionRequestContext) GetRefundXid() string`

+GetRefundXid returns the RefundXid field if non-nil, zero value otherwise.

+### GetRefundXidOk

+`func (o *PaymentConnectorExternalTransactionRequestContext) GetRefundXidOk() (*string, bool)`

+GetRefundXidOk returns a tuple with the RefundXid field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRefundXid

+`func (o *PaymentConnectorExternalTransactionRequestContext) SetRefundXid(v string)`

+SetRefundXid sets RefundXid field to given value.

+### HasRefundXid

+`func (o *PaymentConnectorExternalTransactionRequestContext) HasRefundXid() bool`

+HasRefundXid returns a boolean if a field has been set.

+### SetRefundXidNil

+`func (o *PaymentConnectorExternalTransactionRequestContext) SetRefundXidNil(b bool)`

+ SetRefundXidNil sets the value for RefundXid to be an explicit nil

+### UnsetRefundXid
+`func (o *PaymentConnectorExternalTransactionRequestContext) UnsetRefundXid()`

+UnsetRefundXid ensures that no value is present for RefundXid, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)